The Lion King: Live Action (2019) Jon Favreau - Movie Review

-The Lion King: Live Action generally appears to follow closely the award-winning 1994 animated film The Lion King even reproducing some sections shot for shot.
+The Lion King: Live Action which again boroughs heavily from Shakespeare’s Hamlet generally appears to follow closely the award-winning 1994 animated film The Lion King even reproducing some sections shot for shot.
 This is not true for the entire film.
 While they may appear similar on the surface a careful viewing will find notable differences.

 The new film’s photo-realistic computer animation looks like something ripped from the cameras of National Geographic documentary film makers but as stunning as this is, the film is simply less colourful than the original’s cartoon animation.
 This new approach actually robs the story of its fairytale/folktale underpinnings, emptying the movie of a lot of its life and energy.
 Also, the original cartoon animation provided incredible versatility in depicting a character’s emotions and motivations.